-Note to Visitors:
+Notes to Visitors:

-Dogs are not allowed on MLBS grounds at any time, and may not be left in vehicles.
+Dogs are not allowed on MLBS grounds at any time and may not be left in vehicles.

-Telephone There are no telephones in cottages or dormitories, and there is no cell coverage at the station.
-There is a public phone in Lewis Hall from which residents may make free local calls or use a calling card to make long distance calls.
-Skype and iChat are popular forms of communication.
+Telephone: There are no telephones in cottages or dormitories, and there is no cell coverage at the station.
+There is a public phone in Lewis Hall from which residents may make free local calls or use a calling card for long distance calls.
+Skype, iChat, and other forms of VOIP are popular forms of communication.
 Phone messages for residents can be left at 540-626-7196, the Station Office.
 Additional contact information is found here.

-- Cell Phones There is no cell coverage at the Station.
+Cell Phones: There is no cell coverage at the Station.

 c/o Mountain Lake Biological Station

-240 Salt Pond Circle
+240 Salt Pond Rd.

 Pembroke, VA 24136-3092